-This Inbrief refers to birth parents as they make up the majority of employees who are eligible and will apply for shared parental leave.
+This Inbrief refers to birth parents as they make up the majority of employees who will be eligible and who will apply for shared parental leave.
 However, similar rights apply to employees who adopt and for the intended parents in a surrogacy arrangement if they apply for a "parental order" and are eligible for adoption leave.
 These rights also apply to partnerships of the same sex, so references in this Inbrief to fathers should be taken as including women in same-sex partnerships.